49TH ANNUAL UTAH ALL-STATE HIGH SCHOOL ART SHOW

 Visiting the Exhibition

-Due to COVID-19 restrictions, the Museum is unable to accommodate school tours or other large groups.
+Due to COVID-19 restrictions, the Museum is only able to accommodate small school tours on a case by case basis.
+No large tour groups will be accommodated.
 Students are encouraged to bring household members to view the exhibition.
+An online gallery of the exhibition will be available February 20th for those unable to visit the Museum in person.

 Selling your Artwork